Kate Middleton Report Claiming She’s ‘Exhausted’ Due To Increased Workload Following Megxit Slammed By Palace

-A report claiming Kate Middleton is “exhausted” due to an increased workload following Mexhit has been slammed by the palace as inaccurate.
-Kensington Palace responded to the aforementioned claims made by the publication Tatler as having contained a “swathe of inaccuracies and false misrepresentations which were not put to Kensington Palace prior to publication.”
+A report claiming Kate Middleton is “exhausted” due to an increased workload following Megxit has been slammed by the palace as inaccurate.
+Royal Central reports that Kensington Palace responded to the aforementioned claims made by the publication Tatler as having contained a “swathe of inaccuracies and false misrepresentations which were not put to Kensington Palace prior to publication.”

 The palace pushed back on the story which reported that Kate has had to manage a heavier workload than before and feels “exhausted and trapped” in her expanded role within the royal family.
 The story detailed Kate’s new commitments, which grew after Prince Harry and Meghan Markle formally stepped down from their roles as senior royals in March of this year.

-The mother of three children with Prince William: Prince George, Princess Charlotte, and Prince Louis will become the Queen Consort of England upon her husband’s ascension to the throne.
+The mother of three children with Prince William — Prince George, Princess Charlotte, and Prince Louis — Kate will become the Queen Consort of England upon her husband’s ascension to the throne.
 William is second in line to lead the monarchy behind his father, Prince Charles.
 The Queen of England, Queen Elizabeth, has held her title for 66 years and is the longest-reigning monarch of England.

-The Tatler story took a look at Kate’s responsibilities within the royal family as well as the way she has handled her official duties in contrast to Meghan Markle.
-Tatler reported that Kate appeared to make her official responsibilities duties appear effortless, unlike Meghan who famously stated that no one ever asked her how she was doing during an interview for the ITV Special Harry & Meghan: An African Journey that aired in the fall of 2019.
+The Tatler story took a look at Kate’s responsibilities within the royal family as well as the way she has reportedly handled her official duties in contrast to Meghan Markle.
+Tatler reported that Kate appeared to make her responsibilities appear effortless, unlike Meghan, who famously stated that no one ever asked her how she was doing during an interview for the ITV Special Harry & Meghan: An African Journey that aired in the fall of 2019.

 View this post on Instagram